-To measure the success of the National Cultural Policy and to see the ambitions of the sector grow, the Government will publish a report on the state of culture in Australia every three years.
-The report will be based on a survey of Australians' attitudes and experiences with arts and culture, including Australian content, across a range of formats, including screen, music, performing arts, visual arts, design and literature.
-The survey will also include questions to better understand Australians' attitudes and awareness of issues relating to ethical sourcing, production and consumption of content, including content created by First Nations peoples.
+We will publish a report on the state of culture in Australia every three years.
+This will help us to measure the success of Revive.
+This report will be based on a survey of people in Australia.
+The survey will explore people's attitudes and experiences with arts and culture across a range of formats, including screen, music, performing arts, visual arts, design and literature.
+The survey will also include questions about ethical sourcing and production and consumption of content, including content created by First Nations peoples.